Dewan Karim M.A.Sc., MITE, P.Eng., PTOE

 - Safety perspective for senior citizens, children, school travel and disable persons

-- Winter maintenance, minimum maintenance standards, highway traffic act, OTM manuals, master plans
+- Comparing minimum maintenance standards, highway traffic act, OTM manuals, master plans for winter maintenance incidents and collisions

 Master of Applied Science (Civil Engineering), Ryerson University, Toronto, Ontario, 2006